 The Block Center.
 This is where I went to have chemo.
 I can’t say enough good things about this facility and the staff.
 The Block Center will create a treatment plan that is right for you.

 Meditation is also a very essential part of getting well and staying well.
-To get started with meditation I recommend Belleruth Naperstek’s General Wellness CD.
+To get started with meditation I recommend Belleruth Naperstek’s Programs.

 A great read is the book called Remarkable Recovery, which reconfirms that you are in charge of your outcome.